DBQ Forms

 Until recently, the VA had restricted public access to DBQ forms, instead requiring veterans to get a form during a health care visit with a physician.
 This change was intended ensure information collected would be consistent and accurate.
 At Veterans Disability Aid, we believed this to be a great disservice to the men and women who served our country and had made those forms available to the public.
 The VA recently revised DBQ forms and has since made those public.
 However, we still with to provide those historical DQB forms and they are available here.

-Can a Doctor Fill Our a DBQ?
+Who Can Complete a DBQ?

 Is a DBQ Needed For a VA Disability Claim?